Do a quick search on Pinterest and you’ll find a never ending stream of quotes about women supporting women.

 Make yourself approachable to other females.

 Don’t carry yourself like you’re too good for someone else.
 Don’t talk down to people or act like you’re better than them.
 Don’t ignore people because they haven’t “figured it out” yet.
+Don't sulk thinking why does she hate me for no reason.
 Be there for them.
 Answer their questions, be kind and helpful.
 You probably have a lot more in common than it seems to you on first appearances.

 And guess what, it works both way.
 You will probably learn something from them too, whether you realize it in the beginning or not.